FAhtisham/neural-machine-translation-using-gan/README.md

 Here I am trying to investigate how a GAN-NMT can be used to predict mutations in the case of SARS-COV-2

 ### Dataset for Mutation Prediciton GAN-NMT
+- Sequences downloaded from GISAID
+- Pair formed by the application of ML algorithms i.e. K-means clustering, Nearest Neighbors, Euclidean Distance.

 ### Dataset for original GAN-NMT